eralpkor/todomvc/README.md

 # todomvc

 ## This is the master branch of todomvc
-###  I will remove the framework one features at a time.
+###  As in Watch & Code digestions techniques (exercise), replaced all jQuery from the app.js

+### This is the end result as of 6/16/19

-TodoMVC jQuery
+TodoMVC jQuery removed
+Working app in this link
 URL: https://eralpkor.github.io/todomvc/